Artificial intelligence: The future of eye screeningJuly 17, 2019

 “The AI system has been trained using 70,000 images of the retina, and is now highly accurate in determining whether someone has changes caused by diabetes – more accurate than a human,” says Dr Scheetz.

 “The primary aim is to screen for diabetic retinopathy, but the algorithm can also look for glaucoma, age-related macular degeneration and cataract – so it can screen for the four most common blinding eye diseases at once.”

 The screening takes just seconds.
 After taking a photo of the back of a patient’s eye, the AI system scans for signs of disease, and prints out a report identifying if the patient should be referred to a specialist for further assessment and treatment.

-“Over the last 18 months we’ve been trialling the system in real world settings – like the Endocrinology Clinic at St Vincent’s Hospital, Box Hill Hospital, Derbarl Yerrigan Health Services in Perth and now in an Dr Scheetz says.
+“Over the last 18 months we’ve been trialling the system in real world settings – like the Endocrinology Clinic at St Vincent’s Hospital, Box Hill Hospital, Derbarl Yerrigan Health Services in Perth and now in an Aboriginal community in South Australia,” Dr Scheetz says.